The Leadership Blog

 When leaders run decisions through these three circles, they avoid the distraction of chasing every new opportunity.
 Instead, they build consistency, discipline, and focus.

-Toyota popularized Kaizen, (You may remember I wrote a whole blog about this that you can find on my website.) a system of constant, incremental improvement.
+• Continuous Improvement Systems: Toyota popularized Kaizen, (You may remember I wrote a whole blog about this that you can find on my website.) a system of constant, incremental improvement.
 Every employee is empowered to identify problems and propose solutions.
 This isn’t about heroic effort.
 It’s about a system that makes improvement inevitable.
+This has been the key system that helped me transform my organization.

-Netflix is famous for its culture of candor.
-They built feedback into the system, not just annual reviews, but ongoing, open dialogue.
+• Feedback Systems: Netflix is famous for its culture of candor.
+Anyone who knows me, knows my leadership is based on that fact that "I love you too much to leave you the way you were when you got here."
+It's my job to help you develop and advance your skills so our organization can advance, and candor is the only way I've found to do that.
+Netflix built feedback into the system, not just annual reviews, but ongoing, open dialogue.
 That system creates innovation and trust.
 Here’s the challenge.
 Not every employee welcomes constructive feedback that challenges them to strengthen their skills.
 Here’s my advice.
 GIVE IT ANYWAY.
 It’s our job as leaders to help people get to the next level.

 Better Outcomes Require Better Systems